σοφία: Wisdom in the Wandering

 A: Especially as guys, from our own experience and our observations of all people, it can be very difficult to lay down your pride and desire to control.
 The desire to “be strong”.
 When we do that, there are times that it keeps us from owning up to our failures or struggles.
 We say that every show because a lot of times it’s easy to be the person someone can lean on, but truly leaning on someone else can be much harder to do.
 But we believe it is absolutely crucial to live a good life.
 And we desire to practice what we preach, so others can feel encouraged to do the same.

-Their music doesn’t come from a place of ego; it comes from something much more grounded.
-You can tell this is what keeps them steady, what helps them understand themselves.
+You can tell music is what keeps them steady, what helps them understand themselves.
 But it’s not just for them.
 It’s made to be shared.
-Their songs leave space for you to find your meaning inside of them.
-They shine a light on the parts of you that might’ve gone quiet without you even realizing.
-That’s what makes it powerful: you can feel that they write from an honest place.
-There’s no posturing, no pretending.
-They’re not trying to be anything other than themselves.
+Their songs leave an empty space for you to find your meaning inside of them.
+Shining a light on the parts of you that might’ve gone dark without you even realizing.
+That’s what makes it powerful, that you can feel that they write from an honest place.

 That music can be a mirror.